-Any student who feels that he/she has been subjected to unlawful discrimination described above or in district policy is strongly encouraged to immediately contact the compliance officer, principal, or any other staff member.
-In addition, any student who observes any such incident is strongly encouraged to report the incident to the compliance officer or principal, whether or not the alleged victim files a complaint.
+Any studentStudents who feelsfeel that he/she hasthey have been subjected to unlawful discrimination described above or in district policy isare strongly encouraged to immediately contact the compliance officer, principal, or any other staff member.
+In addition, any studentstudents who observesobserve any such incident isare strongly encouraged to report the incident to the compliance officer or principal, whether or not the alleged victim files a complaint.